 Generally, just about anything of value in a contract can be assigned, unless there is a specific law or public policy disallowing the assignment.

 Rights and obligations of specific people can’t be assigned because special skills and abilities can’t be transferred.
 This is called specific performance.
 For example, Billy Joel wouldn't be able to transfer or assign a contract to perform at Madison Square Garden to someone else—they wouldn't have his special abilities.

 Assignments won’t stand up in court if the assignment significantly changes the terms of the contract.
 For example, if Karrie’s business is tree trimming, not lawn mowing, the contract can’t be assigned to her.

-When Your Business Might Need an Assignment of Contract
+Do I Need an Assignment of Contract?

+Assignment of contract can be a useful clause to include in a business agreement.
 The most common cases of assignment of contract in a business situation are:

 - Assignment of a trademark, copyright, or patent